xelphin-fever/matam-notes/README.md

 ## 📜 About

-Technion course notes for 234124 - "Introduction to Systems Programming"
+Notes for Technion Course 234124 - "Introduction to Systems Programming"

 ## 🧗️ Motivation

-References to summarized presentations of the course in a more comfortable markdown format.
+Comfortable notes created in markdown format to summarize the course material.

 ## 📖 Source

 Technion lecture slides and pdfs from webcourse.

+> ❗ This has not been revised by the course staff.
+I have added much of my own notes that may
+> have been wrongly interpreted from the source.
+Please keep this in mind.

 ## 📄 Index